 - Improved insulin sensitivity (and therefore Type 2 Diabetes control);

 - Enhanced digestion and the alleviation of digestive disorders such as irritable bowel syndrome;

 - Immunity!
 Coconut oil consists of lauric, caprylic and capric acids all of which have fantastic antibacterial and antiviral properties.
 Coconut oil is literally liquid gold.

-I think I’ve made myself pretty clear.
+We think we’ve made ourselves pretty clear.
 For a comprehensive list of reference, please scroll down.